postsharp/Metalama.Samples/examples/exception-handling/retry/retry-4/README.md

 Succeeded
 ```

+> [!WARNING]
+> Including sensitive information (e.g., user credentials, personal data, etc.) in logs can pose a security risk.
+Be cautious when adding parameter values to logs and avoid exposing sensitive data.
+> To remove sensitive information from the logs, see <xref:sample-log-7>

 ## Implementation

 The first improvement is that the logging message now includes the method name and the parameter values.
 The logic is hidden in the `LoggingHelper.BuildInterpolatedString` method.
 To learn about how we built this method, read <xref:sample-log-2> and <xref:sample-log-3>.